hashicorp/learn-terraform-provision-aks-cluster/README.md

 # Learn Terraform - Provision AKS Cluster

+This repo is a companion repo to the [Provision an AKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-aks-cluster), containing
-This repo contains Terraform configuration files to provision an AKS cluster on Azure.
+Terraform configuration files to provision an AKS cluster on Azure.

 After installing the Azure CLI and logging in.
 Create an Active Directory service